YOU WANT TO FEEL BETTER. TO RESPOND BETTER. TO BE BETTER...

 The more I practiced taking consistent baby steps without self-sabotage, these empowering habits — meditation, self-compassion, yoga, nourishing foods — the more my stress, brain fog, belly aches, and joint pain dissipated.

-I discovered that I didn’t have to “do” endless tasks to feel worthy.
-I noticed that I stopped comparing myself to other wellness practitioners and simply listened to myself to guide me.
-I began eating what felt nourishing to me rather than following a rigid plan of restricting what I loved.
-And, I no longer suffered from FOMO...the social media surfing stopped in it’s tracks.
+Even more profound?
 My husband even commented that I stopped trying to “fix” him and blame him for my mistakes.
-Also, my three daughters noticed that I was more present and listened to what they shared with me.
-Typically I was caught in the past of what I regretted and worried about the future of what might go wrong.
+And my daughters noticed that I was more present and listened to what they shared with me.
 Suddenly the family dynamic shifted and everyone felt more accepted, loved and understood.

 I felt aligned with myself like never before so I could more fully enjoy my relationships, time alone, and day-to-day life.